-Open the inquiry form and enter the inquiry content as appropriate.
-Then this inquiry is displayed on the list of Offered of the user who is registered in the organization of “Support center”, undertake the Task and open the Operating screen of “Answer” Step.
+Open the inquiry form and enter the inquiry contents.
+Then this inquiry is displayed on the list of Offered of the user who is registered in the Organization “Support center”, undertake the Task and open the Operating screen of Step: “Answer”.

-There supposed to be two buttons at the bottom of the screen “Finish” and “Request for Advice / Investigation”.
+There supposed to be two buttons at the bottom of the screen “Finish” and “Request for Advice / Review”.

-Click on the “Request for Advice / Investigation” button to finish this “Answer” Task.
+Click on the “Request for Advice / Review” button to finish this “Answer” Task.

-Finally, log in as the user who undertakes the “Answer” Step, and confirm that the “Answer” Step is allocated again.
-This time, you confirm that the value is entered in “Advice / Investigation result” on the screen which to operate this Task and click on the “Finish” button to finish.
+Finally, log in as the user who undertakes the “Answer” Step, and confirm that the “Answer” Step is was allocated to him again.
+This time, you confirm that the value is entered in “Advice / Review result” on the screen which to operate this Task and click on the “Finish” button to finish.

-In this setting, we added a mechanism for Escalation, that is to request to other departments for advice or investigation according to the contents of the inquiries received at the desk.
-Thus, Questetra BPM Suite makes it easy to standardize work and to visualize the progress of even an operation that cross organizations.
+In this setting, we added a mechanism for Escalation, that is, to request other departments for advice or review according to the contents of the inquiries received at the desk.
+Thus, Questetra BPM Suite makes it easy to standardize work and to visualize the progress of even operations that cross organizations.